 Dr Sara Perry, University of York

-I am the Director of Studies of Digital Heritage, Director of Studies of Archaeological Information Systems, and Lecturer in Cultural Heritage Management in the Department of Archaeology at the University of York (UK).
+I am the Director of Studies of Digital Heritage, Director of Studies of Archaeological Information Systems, Director of Graduate Studies, and Lecturer in Cultural Heritage Management in the Department of Archaeology at the University of York (UK).
 My academic profile and contact details can be found here.